VAT For Charities

 • Outside the scope of VAT

-Charities do not pay VAT when purchasing certain goods and services, but need to be able to prove that they are eligible for relief to the person selling them.
-We can provide support and advice on every aspect of VAT relief, freeing up more time for your organisation to focus on what matters.
+Charities may obtain relief from VAT on certain purchases although this is dependent on factors such as the goods and services purchased and whether the purchaser can prove that they are eligible for relief to the person selling them.
+The VAT People can provide support and advice on the specifics of VAT relief for charities.
+That includes what VAT relief your charity may be entitled to and when charities can claim back VAT as input tax, freeing up more time for your organisation to focus on what matters.

-If less than 60% of the fuel and power is for something that qualifies, you will pay the reduced rate of VAT on the qualifying part, and the standard rate of 20% on the rest.
+If less than 60% of the fuel and power is for something that qualifies for relief, you will pay the reduced rate of VAT on the qualifying part, and the standard rate of 20% on the rest.

 How to claim VAT relief